-Founded in 2007, The Fine Foundation is a Pittsburgh-based family foundation that supports projects in arts and culture, Jewish life, and science and medicine, primarily in the Pittsburgh region.
-Since its founding, The Fine Foundation has provided more than $35 million in grants to over 350 nonprofits in the Pittsburgh region.
-Grants may begin at $1,000.
+The Fine Foundation invests in projects in arts and culture, Jewish life, and science and medicine, primarily in the greater Pittsburgh region.
+Since its founding in 2007, The Fine Foundation has provided more than $37.5 million in grants to over 350 nonprofits.

-Over the years, the Foundation has provided large grants to some organizations with long-standing relationships to the Fine family.
-Examples of these larger initiatives include endowment funds for the Carnegie International exhibition at the Carnegie Museum of Art and the Milton Fine Curator of Art at The Andy Warhol Museum; support for applied research in science and medicine at Carnegie Mellon University and the University of Pittsburgh; and support for the Jewish Federation of Greater Pittsburgh’s many social service, education and leadership programs.
+Over the years, the Foundation has made large grants to some organizations with long-standing relationships to the Fine family.
+Examples of these include endowment funds for the Carnegie International exhibition at the Carnegie Museum of Art, where Mr. Fine served as Chairman of the Board and was honored as honored with the statutes of Emeritus Trustee of Carnegie Museums, and the Milton Fine Curator of Art at The Andy Warhol Museum where Mr. Fine was an early supporter and founding director; support for applied research in science and medicine at Carnegie Mellon University and the University of Pittsburgh; and support for the Jewish Federation of Greater Pittsburgh’s many social service, education, in addition to significant support for the newly opened Vision Institute at the University of Pittsburgh Medical Center.